Getting a Mortgage for up to and over 5x Your Salary

 Other factors that affect your mortgage application

-As well as your income, there are a number of other elements that may determine the outcome of your application and how much you can borrow.
+As well as your income, several other elements may determine the outcome of your application and how much you can borrow.

 While most lenders will set their own set of criteria, there are some common principles you may find:

-- Your profession and earnings: Some lenders will base criteria on what you do for a living and what your salary is.
-For example, some will lend to lawyers, doctors and engineers, while others, such as Teachers Building Society, require a minimum £200,000 salary for more than 5x multiple income.
+- Your profession and earnings: Some lenders will base the criteria on what you do for a living and your salary.
+For example, some will lend to dentists, police officers, and engineers, while others, such as the Teachers Building Society, require a minimum salary of £200,000 for more than 5x multiple incomes.

-- Deposit amount: If you’re a first-time buyer, it’s likely you will have to put down a substantial deposit to secure a larger income multiple debt.
-While most lenders will decide this at their own discretion, it’s most likely that 5x salary mortgages will demand at least 15% deposit, such as TSB, for example.
+- Deposit amount: If you’re a first-time buyer, you will likely have to put down a substantial deposit to secure a larger income multiple debt.
+While most lenders will decide this at their own discretion, it’s most likely that 5x salary mortgages will demand at least a 15% deposit, such as TSB, for example.

-- Credit history: Like the deposit amount, there are no hard and fast rules on this element, however, it is something that will be looked at.
-A poor credit rating is not necessarily a deal-breaker, but you could face obstacles and a limited choice of lenders if it’s not favourable.
+- Credit history: Like the deposit amount, this element has no hard and fast rules.
+However, it will be looked at.
+A poor credit rating is not necessarily a deal-breaker, but if it’s not favourable, you could face obstacles and a limited choice of lenders.

 Rhianna has been fantastic